Ok, so let’s clear a few things up.

 Awareness of what, you might ask?

 Well, who you are for a start.
 Where your strengths lie.
 How you cope in challenging situations.
 How you fare when you’re away from family and friends, or “out of the nest”.
 How you manage money independently.
 How you navigate change.
-How you interact with people from different cultures.
+How you interact with people from different cultures or backgrounds.
 There are lots of lessons to learn about YOURSELF!

 - It’s an opportunity to have a break from studying and return refreshed.
-You can volunteer, get valuable work experience, and travel the world.
+You could volunteer, work on a skill, get valuable work experience, and/or travel the world.

-- You can earn and save money towards your higher education costs or future plans - many gap years incorporate full or part-time jobs around the world.
+- You can earn and save money towards your higher education costs or future plans - many gap years incorporate full or part-time jobs at home or around the world.

-- It’s a chance to experience life independently and develop those skills - all those things your parents do to look after you (cooking, washing, cleaning, etc) become your own responsibility!
+- It’s a chance to experience life independently and develop those skills - all those things your parents do to look after you (cooking, washing, cleaning, etc) become your own responsibility if you choose to travel, or are managing your own working schedule!

-- You could relate the experience and activities to the subject area you plan to study.
+- You could relate the experience and activities you choose to undertake to the subject area you plan to study.

-- You will have the opportunity to experience and understand new cultures, and interact with people from all sorts of backgrounds, ethnicities, religions and lifestyles.
+- You may have the opportunity to experience and understand new cultures, and interact with people from all sorts of backgrounds, ethnicities, religions and lifestyles, especially if you choose to travel.

-- A productive gap year can be valuable on your CV.
+- A productive gap year can be valuable on your CV, and give you plenty to talk about in job or uni applications.

 - You’ll have a lot of fun!